joellombardo/marketo-impact-integration/README.md

 - Composer (for dependency management)

 ## Installation
-1. Download or clone the plugin files.
+1. Download the latest release zip file from the [`/dist` directory](https://github.com/joellombardo/marketo-impact-integration/tree/main/dist) or build it yourself using the instructions in the **Development** section.
-2. Place the files in the `wp-content/plugins/marketo-impact-integration` directory.
+2. Extract the zip file and place the files in the `wp-content/plugins/marketo-impact-integration` directory.
 3. Activate the plugin from the WordPress **Plugins** menu.
 4. Configure the plugin under **Settings > Marketo Impact Integration**.